Urban area: Singapore

 As an island city-state, about 5.6 million people live and work within 700 km2.
 With 64 islands and islets, Singapore Island makes up the largest urban area in the country.
 According to the United Nations Economic and Social Commission for Asia and the Pacific, the country has the highest urbanised population in Southeast Asia, with 100 percent of its population living in an urban area.
 The Urban Redevelopment Authority (URA) is responsible for the urban land-use planning, which designates land use and urban density of the country.
 The country is divided into 5 regions for planning purposes by the URA, even though as a city state Singapore is defined as a single continuous urban area.
 It is further subdivided into 55 urban planning areas, which acts as the boundaries of planned towns within the country.

+Thailand

+Bangkok is the largest urban area in Thailand.

 Vietnam

-In Vietnam, there are 6 types of urban areas:
+In Vietnam, there are six types of urban areas: